benjymous/annotations/sandman/sandman.25.md

 Roman Catholic Church, possibly the Church of England as well, his day is 21 October.

-Page 7 panel 1-2:  _The Scarlet Pimpernel_ (by?) was an adventure tale
+Page 7 panel 1-2:  _The Scarlet Pimpernel_ (by Baroness Orczy) was an
-featuring a masked hero, a master of disguise, who helped spirit French nobles to England during the French Revolution.
+adventure tale featuring a masked hero, a master of disguise, who helped spirit French nobles to England during the French Revolution.

 The titular charcter was one of the earliest examples of a hero with a secret identity; as such, it is historically important to comic books.
 As the Pimpernel's secret identity was a foppish nobleman, the book almost certainly helped Bill Finger create the "playboy